JohnAlbin/zen-style-guide/README.txt

  3. Choose your preferred page layout method or grid system.

     By default your new sub-theme is using a responsive layout.
-If you want a fixed layout for your theme, delete the unneeded responsive-sidebars.css and responsive-sidebars-rtl.css files and edit your sub-theme's .info file and replace the reference to responsive-sidebars.css with fixed-width.css.
+If you want a fixed layout for your theme, delete the unneeded responsive-sidebars and responsive-sidebars-rtl css/sass files and edit your sub-theme's .info file and replace the reference to responsive-sidebars.css with fixed-width.css.

     For example, edit foo/foo.info and change this line: stylesheets[all][]   = css/layouts/responsive-sidebars.css